Sunday, August 7, 2016

 George Ellicott built the stone house in 1789 on the other side of the Patapsco River from Ellicott City.
 Flooded in the 1970s, the home was moved from in front of the floor mill to higher ground across the street.

-George died in 1832, followed 20 years later by his wife Elizabeth Brooke Ellicott, and her TEN page will in 1853, listed properties and bank stocks given to their children and grandchildren.
-Her will stated that EELea had been receiving $40 a year in ground rent for a "frame house and the lot of ground...on the Baltimore and Frederick Town Turnpike road" (Main Street), but granddaughter Anne Tyson would get the building.
+George died in 1832, followed 20 years later by his wife Elizabeth Brooke Ellicott.
+Her TEN page will in 1853, listed properties and bank stocks given to their children and grandchildren.
+Her will stated that EELea had been receiving $40 a year in ground rent for a "frame house and the lot of ground...on the Baltimore and Frederick Town Turnpike road" (Main Street), but granddaughter Anne Tyson would inherit the building.
 Undoubtedly the ground rent helped support Lea, living at "Walnut Hill" on the Brooke family lands in Montgomery County, since her husband died in 1829 and she raised their eight children by herself.

-"It is known that there was a frame house on the property in 1836.
+According to author Joetta Cramm "It is known that there was a frame house on the property in 1836.
 In the 1850s Elizabeth Ellicott Lea inherited the property from her grandmother."
-[Cramm] The granddaughter Elizabeth Ellicott Lea, Jr (1825-1902, youngest child, four when her father died) was mentioned in the will but not for any land.
-The author, Cramm, of the EC tour guide may have seen it in the deed books.
+The granddaughter Elizabeth Ellicott Lea, Jr (1825-1902, youngest child, four when her father died) was mentioned in the will but not for any land.
+Ms. Cramm may have seen it in the deed books.
 Next time I am at the Md State Archives I'll check, and add to this post.

 And after the Ellicott ownership of the land?
 "Anthony Laumann purchased the property in 1860 for $650, and it stayed in the family until 1952.
 Laumann was said to have opened a barbershop in town in 1828, and records show the building was still in use as a barbershop in 1887.
 Phil Laumann continued the barber-shop business until Joe Miller took over.
 Old-timers recall that Laumann's shop had a sign that read "Cupping and Leeching", which indicates that in those days, barbers often drew blood for medicinal reasons."
 [Cramm] Other businesses followed - a wig shop, Craig Coyne Jewelers (moved up the street to 8133) and now Joan Eve Classics & Collectibles.